 \subsection{Co-Adaptation}

-The taxonomy presented in this paper (A1/A2 vs. T1/T2) is a necessary simplification, organizing the field by its dominant locus of optimization: either the agent or its tools.
-The most significant and challenging opportunity for the next decade of research is to dissolve this boundary and develop unified agent-tool co-adaptation frameworks.
+The taxonomy presented in this paper (A1/A2 vs.\ T1/T2) is a necessary simplification, organizing the field by its dominant locus of optimization: either the agent or its tools.
+The central challenge for the next stage of research is to dissolve this boundary and develop unified agent-tool co-adaptation frameworks.